Cray-HPE/docs-csm/operations/utility_storage/Alternate_Storage_Pools.md

 * Apply a proper quota to any pools created.
   * This will use storage from the default crush rule which is utilizing every OSD.
-  * Improper use and policing of space usage can have a negative impact on the cluster and space available to running services that have determined the space provided by the design and sizing exercises.
+  * Improper use of this procedure can have a negative impact on the cluster and space available to running services.
+    * Failure to set a quota and not policing space usage can result in the Ceph cluster going into read-only mode.
+      * This will cause running services to crash if the space issue is not resolved quickly.
 * Cleanup after the criteria for the pool creation has been met.
   * This can be as simple as removing volumes but leaving the pool for future use.